 Some POS systems offer integrated training, which allows users to access tips as they navigate the payment process.
 This feature can be extremely helpful in a fast-paced retail or restaurant environment.

-No matter how easy your POS system is to use, eventually, you'll have questions, need help, or run into problems.
+No matter how easy your POS system is to use, eventually, you will have questions, need help, or run into problems.
 Make sure the POS system you are considering offers support in the languages and time zones you need.
-Check online reviews, too, to see how current customers rate the support.
+Check online reviews too, to see how current customers rate the support.
 Does the company respond quickly?
 Are there long downtimes?